dotnet/csharplang/proposals/field-keyword.md

 }
 ```

 **Recommendation**: Auto-accessors are recognized in `interface` properties, and the auto-accessors refer to a synthesized backing field.
-For an instance property, an error is reported that instance fields are not supported in interfaces.
+For an instance property, an error is reported that instance fields are not supported.